thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="mcu-anchoring-side">`side`</a>

 A compass-point code for one side of the feature named in `anchor`.
-The default is `N`, signifying the north side.
+The default is `null`, signifying the centre.

 #### Parameter <a id="mcu-anchoring-segment">`segment`</a>